awsdocs/aws-codepipeline-user-guide/doc_source/create-cloudtrail-S3-source-cli.md

    aws events put-rule --name "MyS3SourceRule" --event-pattern "{\"source\":[\"aws.s3\"],\"detail-type\":[\"AWS API Call via CloudTrail\"],\"detail\":{\"eventSource\":[\"s3.amazonaws.com\"],\"eventName\":[\"PutObject\"],\"resources\":{\"ARN\":[\"ARN:aws:s3:::myBucket/myFolder/file.zip\"]}}}
    ```

-1. To add AWS CodePipeline as a target, call the put\-targets command and include the \-\-rule and \-\-Id parameters\.
+1. To add AWS CodePipeline as a target, call the put\-targets command and include the following parameters:
+   + The \-\-rule parameter is used with the *rule\_name* you created using put\-rule\.
+   + The \-\-targets parameter is used with the list *Id* of the target in the list of targets and the *ARN* of the target pipeline\.

    Use the following syntax: